f5devcentral/f5-big-iq-lab/docs/accesslab.rst

 Lab environment access
 ^^^^^^^^^^^^^^^^^^^^^^

-There are 2 ways to access the different systems in this lab.
+You will find 2 ways to access the different systems in this lab.
    - From the Jump Host:

       From the lab environment, launch an remove desktop session to access the Ubuntu Desktop.